Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Between caring for their needs and maintaining your household chores, life can be overwhelming if you don’t have a good monitor to alert you to when the baby is awake and needs attention.
 This is where a good VTech baby audio monitor can come in handy.

-While both the VTech DM221 and DM223 work great, they do have some differences between them that may make you lean towards one of them.
+While both the VTech DM221 audio baby monitor and DM223 audio baby monitor work great, they do have some differences between them that may make you lean towards one of them.

 |1||VTech DM221 Audio Baby Monitor with up to 1,000 ft of Range, Vibrating Sound-Alert, Talk Back...||Buy on Amazon|